Giovanni Battista Castagneto

 Giovanni Battista Felice Castagneto, or João Batista Castagneto, (27 November 1851 – 29 December 1900) was an Italo-Brazilian landscape and seascape painter.
+He is the Patron of the 29th chair of the Brazilian Academy of Fine Arts.

 Biography

 He was born in Genoa.
 In Italy, he was a sailor.
 Nothing is known about his early education, but he must have displayed some talent because, upon arriving in Brazil in 1874 with his father (who was also a sailor), he immediately sought to enroll in the Academia Imperial de Belas Artes.
 According to his biographer, Carlos Roberto Maciel Levy, Castagneto discovered that he was too old to be admitted, so his father falsified information to claim that Castagneto was only sixteen.
 Confusion concerning his birth year persisted throughout his life.
 His prior education must have been very deficient, as he did poorly on the exams.
 Nevertheless, he was allowed to audit classes.

 Eventually, Castagneto was able to study with Victor Meirelles and João Zeferino da Costa, acting as an assistant on Costa's work at the Candelária Church.
 In 1883, he was able to find work as a drawing instructor at a local art school.
 He also worked with Georg Grimm between 1882 and 1884, helping him to establish his studio on the beach at Boa Viagem in Niterói, and became one of the first members of what was later known as the "Grupo Grimm", along with Antônio Parreiras, Hipólito Boaventura Carón and others.
 He held his first exhibition in 1886 and later taught at the Liceu Nilo Peçanha in Niteroi.